50thomatoes50/blender.io_mqo/README.md

 feature for exporter
 --------------
 - [x] Export vertices
-- [x] Export all edges (in near future i want to export only edges which are not used by a polygon
+- [x] Export all edges (in near future I want to export only edges which are not used by a polygon)
 - [X] Export polygon
 - [X] UV map
-- [ ] Export materials
+- [X] Export materials
 - [ ] Modifier (Mirror / subdivision surface)
+- [ ] Export several meshes

 feature for importer
 --------------